How Much Time Do You Have to Safely Cool Chili?

 The humble pot of chili may be a comfort food staple, but without proper cooling it can become a hidden hazard.
 By treating cooling as a deliberate, measured step—just as you would sear the meat or balance the spices—you safeguard the flavor and, more importantly, the health of everyone who shares the bowl.

 So the next time you hear that satisfying “simmer” as the chili cooks, give yourself a mental checklist for the post‑cook phase.
-Now, a few extra minutes of effort now prevents a night of regret later.
+And a few extra minutes of effort now prevents a night of regret later.
 Happy cooking, and stay safe!